StudentBlake/XCI-Explorer/README.md

 * Add hactool + dependencies + keys.txt to `XCI-Explorer/bin/Debug/` folder

 ## Disclaimer
-I am NOT a dev, this hasn't been extensively tested.
+I am NOT a developer and this has NOT been extensively tested.